/* Rambling Owl addition to remove page titles from blogs */

 Lussa Loch Lunch ....

-The road climbed unkindly again, a gradient of 20% or more.
-As we slogged on upwards we closed in on a postman, walking his bicycle up the hill.
-He rested briefly, looked back and saw us.
+The road climbed again at twenty percent or more, unkindly.
+We closed in on a postman pushing his bicycle up the hill ahead of us.
+He rested, looked back, and saw us.

-We trudged upwards until we stopped at an entrance to a farm.
-A woman in a range rover was watching us with a sandwich held in her hand as we read an information board about the next section of The Way.
-We had a lot of forest track to march through.
+A woman in a Range Rover was watching us from the entrance of a farm, a sandwich held forgotten in her hand, as we read an information board about the forest walking ahead.
+We had a lot of it.

 Looking back to Saddell

-It was a commanding one over the Glen of Saddell and the village itself, which I had so recently violated.
-We also had Saddell Bay and the expanse of the ever-present Kilbrannan Sound.
-Jo began to laugh as a volley of frenzied dog-barking ricocheted up to us from Saddell.
+the village I had so recently violated, Saddell Bay, and the ever-present Kilbrannan Sound.
+Jo began laughing as a volley of frenzied dog-barking ricocheted up to us from below.

-"It'd be alright living here, but the hustle and bustle would drive me mad."
+"It'd be alright living here," I said.
+"But the hustle and bustle would drive me mad."

 The pain increases ....